Michael Nutter: Reducing youth violence

-In October 2011, Mayor Nutter joined forces with New Orleans Mayor Mitch Landrieu to create Cities United, an initiative committed to reducing African-American male on African-American male violence.
-Cities United works to prevent violence in a collaborative effort among mayors, foundations, national nonprofits, federal agencies and youth, seeking to place African-American males who are victims and perpetrators of violence at the center of municipal agendas and develop recommendations for a national violence reduction strategy.
+In October 2011, Nutter with New Orleans Mayor Mitch Landrieu created Cities United, an initiative to reducing African-American male on African-American male violence.
+Cities United works to prevent violence in a collaborative effort among mayors, foundations, national nonprofits, federal agencies and youth.

 Nutter also initiated the Youth Violence Reduction Partnership.
 The YVRP includes the City Probation & Parole, the Police and the Philadelphia Anti-Drug Anti Violence Network working in targeted police districts to identify youth at risk of becoming involved in crime and providing them support through access to employment, education, mentoring, health care and drug treatment.

 Sustainability

-In 2009, Mayor Nutter announced Greenworks, the city's plan to become the greenest city in America by 2015.
+In 2009, Nutter announced Greenworks, the city's plan to become the greenest city in America by 2015.
 Greenworks outlines 15 measurable targets and 166 initiatives in five topic areas: energy, environment, equity, economy, and engagement.
 As of June 21, 2013, 95% of the 166 initiatives were either complete or underway.
 Four years into the six-year implementation timeline, two-thirds of the targets show trends toward meeting established goals.
 Some specific highlights of current progress include: reduction of municipal energy use by 7 percent; alternative energy use increase from 2.5 to 14 percent; nearly 90,000 trees planted since 2008; City Council passage of energy bench-marking and disclosure legislation; and 11.6 new miles of trails completed since 2011.

 In 2012, Mayor Nutter signed Bill No. 120428 which amends the 'Energy Conservation' portion of the Philadelphia Code to require large commercial buildings to benchmark and report energy and water usage data to the city.
 The bill's purpose is not only to make organizations aware of their energy use, but also to identify opportunities for improvement and assist in establishing energy consumption baselines that will help set future goals.

 Nutter also implemented the city's first guaranteed energy-savings project at the city's four largest downtown office buildings.
 In 2011, Nutter began implementing nine energy-conservation measures in the city's largest downtown office buildings.